City of London – The epicentre of the global crime scene

 This from Michael Meacher MP “After a blizzard of revelations of financial wrongdoing over this last year, without parallel in recent history, what do the following have in common: Barclays forced to pay $360m over its manipulation of Libor, HSBC fined $1.7bn for money-laundering and flouting sanctions, Standard Chartered made to pay $667m over breached in sanction laws, RBS over Libor fixing to name but some?
 They are all British companies that have committed very serious offences, but they were not prosecuted by British regulators at all, only by US ones.”
 The scandals escalated and the authorities had to act but did little in real terms.

 As a consequence, the City of London remains politically immune and acts with criminal impunity as it sucks up what is now understood to be trillions in ill-gotten gains.
-Bankers and hedge-fund operators dodge the authorities with particular skill sets honed over a millennia striding with arrogance all over anything remotely resembling decency.
+Bankers and hedge-fund operators dodge the authorities with skill sets honed over hundreds of years who stride with disdain over anything remotely resembling decency.
 HMRC investigates nothing, it takes what it is given, the austerity ridden taxpayer continually short-changed.

 It is of no coincidence that this small area of Britain, just 1.2 square miles has the highest pay in the land and the third lowest council tax for property anywhere in the United Kingdom.
 A £10 million mansion costs less than £1,000 a year in council tax, the same residence for New York bankers attracts $225,000 a year in property taxes.

 At the last census, its population stood at just 7,325, its employees stand at 414,600, nearly 40 per cent of them in financial services.
 Nearly 17,000 businesses are registered there, 2,700 are finance and insurance based and just over 45 per cent are foreign owned entities.
 HSBC’s organisation is the ninth largest bank in the world following four Chinese and four American banks located down the road in Canary Wharf.